-The new Corum Admiral’s Cup Seafender 46 Chrono Dive automatic diving watch offers a COSC-certified chronometer movement in a signature dodecagonal rugged case good for depths down to 300 meters.
+The new Corum Admiral’s Cup Seafender 46 Chrono Dive (ref.
+753.451.04-0371 AN22) automatic diving watch offers a COSC-certified chronometer movement in a signature dodecagonal rugged case good for depths down to 300 meters.
+Although using such an expensive watch for routine diving probably wouldn’t be a very good idea, it still looks like a great accessory for a person interested in something deliberately ‘masculine.’

-The case in question is made of grade 5 titanium, which is known for the combination of lightness, strength.
-The featherweight metal is commonly used in military aircraft, internal combustion engines, turbines and other areas.
+The case in question is made of grade 5 titanium, which is known for the combination of lightness, strength, and ability to resist scratches (of course, only to a certain degree.)
+The featherweight metal is commonly used in military aircraft, internal combustion engines, turbines and other areas where good strength to weight ratio is of utmost importance.

 The matt black dial has also received its fair share of superluminova.